PERSONAL DEPOSIT ACCOUNT AGREEMENT

 PROCESSING AND POSTING ORDERS

-Posting means that the deposit or credit is applied to your account balance.
+Posting means that the debit or credit is applied to your account balance.

 Items officially post during end of business day processing.
 Posting an item affects your “current balance.”
 The current balance is the beginning-of-the-day balance after the prior business day’s posting.

-The “available balance” is the amount you have in your account at a particular time that is available for immediate withdrawals or to cover other debit items.
-The available balance represents the difference between the current balance and any activity that has not yet posted to the account (e.g., any “pending” deposits, checks, transfers and withdrawals).
+The “Memo-Ledger Balance” is the amount you have in your account at a particular time that is available for immediate withdrawals or to cover other debit items.
+The Memo Ledger Balance represents the difference between the current balance and any activity that has not yet posted to the account (e.g., any “pending” deposits, checks, transfers and withdrawals).
 Pending items are those debits and credits we have received, but have not yet settled and posted.
-Your available balance may be reduced by any holds on your account such as holds on deposits made to your account, levies, garnishments, or collateral pledges on loans.
+Your Memo Ledger Balance may be reduced by any holds on your account such as holds on deposits made to your account, levies, garnishments, or collateral pledges on loans.

 How do we pay items presented against your account?